tryton/tryton/doc/index.rst

 to define the length of lines that is allowed to search for proposal.
 The default is 10.

+The *Group Lines* wizard allow to group payable and/or receivable lines in order to have a unique payable or receivable line.

 Tax Code
 ********